BlackHole-Consulting/olger/README.md

 Olger make a network scan parse the data ans send to elastic search, make a scan report in txt, open python webserver in localhost for visualization in D3.
-Uses cvdetails.com to identiy Cyber Security Vulnerabilities Cooming soon complete report in pdf and network diagram in pdf with vulnerability checks
+Uses cvdetails.com to identiy Cyber Security Vulnerabilities Sends data to elastichsearch and visualizes data in kibana.

+Cooming soon complete report in pdf and network diagram in pdf with vulnerability checks

 ## How